NLKNguyen/awesome-language-engineering/README.md

 Whether you want to create a text-processor, a parser, a language application, a DSL (Domain Specific Language), or a full-fledged programming language with compiler and tooling, this page serves as a directory map to point you to the right direction.

 Better yet, help others finding their way by contributing to this page with the resources that you think useful.

-As the title suggested, this focuses on language engineering purposes in order to build things NOW.
-Still, language design theories, research papers, and opinionated blog posts are also welcome.

 # Tools